eMedicine Specialties > Emergency Medicine > Pediatric

 • Abnormal facial appearance, low set ears, micrognathia (undersized jaw), large tongue, and frontal bossing may suggest genetic or metabolic abnormalities.

-• Thorough palpation of the cranium should be performed to look for signs of trauma.
+• Thorough palpation and visual inspection of the cranium should be performed to look for signs of trauma.

 • Rhinorrhea may be suggestive of an infectious etiology.